InnerSourceCommons/InnerSourceLearningPath/product/02-innersource-and-agile.md

 # InnerSource and Agile

-You want to improve your product and deliver those improvements faster to customers.
+You want to improve your product and deliver faster to customers.
 You want to make stakeholders happy.
-InnerSource helps your team deliver value and maintain autonomy especially in a highly interconnected world.
+InnerSource helps your team deliver value and maintain autonomy in a highly interconnected world.

 ## Autonomous teams in an interconnected world

 Organisations try to deliver value to customers quickly.
 One common cause for delays are dependencies in the delivery process.
-As a result many organisations have moved to cross functional teams where communication with customers, design, implementation, testing and deployment/ operations are all in one team thus eliminating the need for costly handovers.
+As a result organisations prefer cross functional teams covering customer communication, design, implementation, testing and operations thus eliminating costly handovers.
-However in order to achieve high performance, teams try to also eliminate waste and re-use existing components.
+To achieve high performance, teams eliminate waste and re-use existing components.
 From a team perspective each reused component adds another dependency outside of the control of that team.
+The negative side of this optimisation is clear: The team depends on another team if they need changes in the component used.
-Often the results are lengthy roadmap discussions to get everyone on the same page on how to optimize priorities globally.
+To be able to implement those often lengthy roadmap discussions are scheduled, sometimes leading to the need to optimize detailed priorities globally.
-This allows changes that are needed in central components to be implemented in an orderly fashion.
+In complex situations as much as in large organisations this leads to an increase in time needed to adjust to changing business needs.
-Often there are so many requests coming from teams that one central component team runs out of capacity to implement all of the requested changes.
+For very popular central components often there are so many requests coming in that one central component team runs out of capacity to implement all of the requested changes.

-While in traditional organizations there are only two ways of making changes to dependencies:
+In traditional organizations there are only two ways of making changes to dependencies:
 * Submit a feature request/ bug report and wait for the other team to prioritize that change and implement it.
 * Build a workaround to avoid the bug or locally provide the functionality needed.

-If none of those options is successful typically the issue is being escalated and decided at a higher hierarchy level-
+If none of those options is successful typically the issue is being escalated and decided at a higher hierarchy level.

 Neither solution is particularly satisfying.
-Looking at Open Source though there is an obvious solution: As a contributing team that depends on a certain component provide a helping hand to the host team that is responsible for that component.
+Looking at Open Source though there is an obvious solution: A team depending on a component becomes a contributing team and provides a helping hand to the host team.

 Now you may ask yourself: "Doesn't that lead to complete chaos where people randomly write into code repositories of teams they are not a member of?"
 InnerSource comes with a set of roles and processes that bring clarity to what otherwise would indeed lead to chaos:
 * Each InnerSource project has a set of Trusted Committers with clear accountabilities that go beyond simply reviewing code.
-Trusted Committers are also the people who set the rules for contributions.
+Trusted Committers set the rules for contributions.
-* Contributions happen in a structured way - with a clear focus on sharing contribution intend early to make sure the contribution fits within the Host projects' vision and scope.
+* Contributions happen in a structured way:
+   * Contribution intend is shared early to make sure the contribution fits within the Host projects' vision and scope.
-With a focus on sharing progess early so the host team has a chance to mentor the contributor and guide them on the path to a desired design and architecture early instead of creating frustration by having to decline a contribution late in the process.
+   * Progess is shared early so the host team has a chance to mentor the contributor and guide them on the path to a desired design and architecture.
+   That way frustration due to having to decline a contribution late in the process is avoided.
-With a focus on asynchronous communication to be able to work around differing meeting schedules of people in different teams.
+   * Decisions and vital communication happens asynchronously to be able to work around differing meeting schedules of people in different teams.
 As a result contributing teams gain autonomy to fix upstream artifacts without sacrifycing the quality of the component that is being contributed to.

 As a side effect InnerSource provides teams with best practices that make working in a remote first culture easy.